Nalaster the Clever,

 Prince came to trust Leo and relied on him to pacify the Flan tribes of the

 North with relatively little oversight.
-While the title used by the Celestial Houses for their prince was interchangeably in the form of, for example, Prince of Garasteth and Prince of the Garasteth, Leo was the the first prince to be styled only as Prince of the Naelax.
+While the title used by the Celestial Houses for their prince was interchangeable in the form of, for example, Prince of Garasteth and Prince of THE Garasteth, Leo was the the first prince to be styled only as Prince of the Naelax.
 This was in acknowledgement of Gennor's breaking up of the Principality of Naelax as a political entity as part of the retributions taken for the actions of Baldo.
 Despite this loss, the Naelax still retained a seat in the Diet of the Six Houses, which acted as an advisory council for the Grand Prince.
 Of those lands formerly making up the Principality of Naelax the majority were folded into an expanded Medegia, which became even more a patchwork of counties, viscounties, and baronies.
-A narrow band encompassing Strinken, the former Naelax capital, was absorbed by the Principality of Garasteth.
+A narrow band encompassing Strinken, the ancient Naelax capital, was absorbed by the Principality of Garasteth.

 The Massacre at